ent/ent/doc/website/blog/2022-02-15-generate-rest-crud-with-ent-and-ogen.md

 Please note, that both `ogen` and `entoas`/`ogent` have not reached their first major release yet, and it is work in progress.
 Nevertheless, the API can be considered stable.

 Have questions?
 Need help with getting started?
-Feel free to [join our Slack channel](https://entgo.io/docs/slack/).
+Feel free to join our [Discord server](https://discord.gg/qZmPgTE6RX) or [Slack channel](https://entgo.io/docs/slack/).

 :::note For more Ent news and updates: